preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 ### Python Dependencies and QAP

+QAP depends on some visualization packages, which in turn require that some additional [system-level dependencies](http://pillow.readthedocs.org/en/3.0.x/installation.html#external-libraries) be installed.
+Under Ubuntu, you can install these system-level dependencies by typing:

+    sudo apt-get build-dep python-imaging
+    sudo apt-get install libjpeg8 libjpeg62-dev libfreetype6 libfreetype6-dev

-QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas to run.
-If you have `pip`, you may install all of these and QAP itself by typing in the command below:
+In addtion to the visualization packges above, QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, PyYAML, and pandas to run.
+If you have `pip`, you may install all of these, the visualization packages, and QAP itself by typing in the command below:

     pip install qap